cavaliercoder/alexandria-vagrant/README.md

 Vagrant will then download a ~400mb CentOS 6.5 image from PuppetLabs with Puppet preconfigured.
 Puppet will then be invoked to install and configure a development environment and clone Alexandria sources.

+For more information, see the [Alexandria CMDB docs](http://cavaliercoder.github.io/alexandria-docs/).

 ## License

 Alexandria CMDB - Open source configuration management database